 That would be all as far as my religious adventures.
 And now let me share the biggest differences I happened to spot between religion and spirituality, and share why I chose the latter.

 The most conspicuous difference is obviously the external guidance.
-In all the religions (and cults) there is a middle man or a middle book telling you what to do to get closer to the Divine.
+In all the religions (and cults) there is a middle man and often also a book telling you what to do to get closer to the Divine.
 Whereas spirituality places an individual at the center of their universe, thus making them the only judge and the ultimate decision maker.
+Thus, spirituality is empowering and teaches you responsibility and accountability, instead of obedience and blind faith.

-Another crucial difference between religion and spirituality is that the former tells people to do good, because they should be afraid of sin, bad karma, God’s punishment, hell, etc. I choose to believe that the vast majority of religious people do good out of the goodness of their hearts.
-That being said, spirituality leaves you much more freedom and choice.
-Leaving the spiritual people do good solely out of their hearts’ desire.
+Another crucial difference between religion and spirituality is that the former tells people to do good, because they should be afraid of sin, bad karma, God’s punishment, hell, etc. I choose to believe that the vast majority of people do good out of the genuine goodness of their hearts.
+That being said, spirituality leaves you much more freedom and choice about how to follow your heart and do good.

 And finally, the easiest difference to detect.
 All religions (and cults) believe they are the only righteous path, while spirituality acknowledges and honors everyone’s paths.